San Mateo, California Therapists

 An Overview of Mental Health in San Mateo, California

 San Mateo faces many challenges in the mental health care field.
 Of particular note is the enormous challenge of providing adequate care to teenagers.
 Rates of depression and anxiety among young people are much higher than the national average.
-In fact, almost 70 percent of teenagers said they had these feelings on a regular basis.
-In fact, 38 percent of girls and 23 percent of boys in that age bracket said they had suicidal thoughts.
+Almost 70 percent of teenagers said they had these feelings regularly.
+38 percent of girls and 23 percent of boys in that age bracket said they had suicidal thoughts.
 The county is acutely aware of the national statistics on teenage mental health.
 These include the fact that 80 percent of young people do not seek care for mental illness.
 As a result, there is a countywide effort to put mental health programs for youth in place.

-In the greater region, 5.7 percent of adults said they had had a major depressive episode in the past year.
+In the greater region, 5.7% of adults said they had had a major depressive episode in the past year.
 This is roughly equal to state and national averages.

 Effects of Substance Abuse, Poverty, and Other Factors